 Voting is limited to members of The Board.
 A Quorum consists of twothirds of the Board members.
 A unanimous vote for all policy, legislative, and advocacy issues shall be required and a majority vote shall suffice for all other issues.
 No person may have more than one vote whether voting in an individual or representative capacity.
 A member may not vote in any situation in which the member has a conflict of interest.
 A member may not vote in any situation in which the member has a conflict of interest.

 3.4 Removal.
 Any Board member may be removed either for or without cause at any special, regular, or annual meeting of the Board by the affirmative vote of a majority of the Board members then in office.
 A removed Board member’s successor may be elected at the same meeting the serve the unexpired term.

 3.6 Committees of the Board of Directors.
-By resolution adopted by a majority of the Board, the Board may designate from among its members one or more executive committees, each consisting of two (2) or more Board members, which number shall always include the Chair or Vice-Chair of the Corporation.
+By resolution adopted by a majority of the Board, the Board may designate from among its members one or more executive committees, each consisting of two (2) or more Board members, which number shall always include the President or Vice President of the Corporation.
 By resolution adopted by a majority of the Board present at a meeting at which a quorum is present, the Board may designate from among its members one or more other committees, each consisting of two (2) or more Board members.
 Except as prohibited by law, each committee shall have the authority set forth in the resolution establishing said committee.